kamialie/education/README.md

 	+ `-l` - complete list of signals
 + `killall [-u user] [-signal] name...` - send signal to multiple processes matching a specified program or username; same as with `kill` requires superuser privileges for processes not belonging to executing user
 + `pstree` - output process list arranged in a tree-like pattern
-+ `vmstat` - snapshot of system resoruces usage of memory, swap and disk I/O
++ `vmstat` - snapshot of system resources usage of memory, swap and disk I/O
 	+ `<n>` - continuous delivery updating every n seconds

 Interrupt a process with `Ctrl-C` (**INT**, Interrupt).
 Pause a process with `Ctrl-Z` (**TSTP**, Terminal stop).

 ---